 (The tools in this software are also available for free online at the National Library of Virtual Manipulatives.)

 Kids have access to dozens of virtual objects like number lines, pie charts, algebra balance scales, and more to help them understand math concepts.

 The virtual objects are organized by type of math, and by grade level.

-Assistive technology software offers kids with math issues a wide range of tools that come in a wide range of prices.
+Assistive technology software offers kids who struggle with math a wide range of tools in a wide range of prices.
 For more ideas, explore free Chrome tools that help with math, along with other free tools available online.
 You can also look into assistive technology that’s built into mobile devices.

-Price and availability may vary but were accurate at the time of publication, on October 6, 2016.
+Price and availability may vary but were accurate as of January 15, 2020.
 Understood does not endorse or receive financial compensation for the sale of any of these products.